ElaineArchbold/front-end-development-milestone-project/readme.md

 I used the hvr-sweep-to-bottom bootstrap function for the Navbar and used transitions for the buttons and links.

-The contact page contains a contact form, a google maps iframe and a contact section.
+The contact page contains a contact form, a google maps iframe and a contact details section.

 ### Features Left to Implement
-I would like to add a 'shop' page where people could purchase prints of the images and an 'upcoming events' page when Ritchie begins to display his work in public.
+I would like to add a 'shop' page where people could purchase prints of the images and an 'upcoming events' page when Ritchie begins to display his work to the public.

 ## Testing